HDPLocust/raylib-luamore/doc/readme.md

 ## Enums
-### eKeyboard.
+### eKey
+eKey is the string or integer representation of keyboard scancode in American layout.
-Any keyboard function accepts string or integer key representation.
+Any keyboard function accepts strings and integers both.
 Representation layout:

 | integer                  | string     | description